Overview

 The teaching-learning relationship involves a triad of the student, preceptor and clinical faculty member.
 Each person in the triad has responsibilities in the teaching and learning process:

-- Clinical Faculty Member: Provides oversight, resources, and support to both student and preceptor
+• Faculty Member: Provides oversight, resources and support to both student and preceptor

 This triad ensures a dynamic and structured learning environment where all members are committed to the student’s success.

-Visit the Roles and Responsibilities page for more detailed information about the roles of preceptors vs. students vs. clinical faculty.
+Visit Clinical Practicum Roles and Responsibilities or Leadership Practicum Roles and Responsibilities for more detailed information about the roles of preceptors vs. students vs. faculty.

 From Start to Finish

-- Before the Clinical Practicum Begins: Get Set Up for Success
+1. Before the Practicum Begins: Get Set Up for Success

 Start the journey by completing all onboarding tasks, reviewing learning objectives and ensuring students have the necessary access to tools and resources.
 This step lays the foundation for a smooth, productive clinical experience.

 Begin by setting clear expectations with your student, orienting them to the clinical environment and identifying key learning opportunities.
 This initial phase ensures your student feels welcomed and prepared to engage in meaningful learning.
-See Initial Meeting for more details.
+See Clinical Practicum Initial Meeting or Leadership Practicum Initial Meeting for more details.

 At the midpoint of the practicum, assess the student’s progress, offer constructive feedback and discuss any challenges that may have arisen.
 This is also the time to reach out for faculty support, if needed, to ensure both you and your student remain on track.